Got Marketing? Part II

 Conference room; 8:00 am on any given Monday at We Make Coffee Corp.

 Silence.
-Marketing team blankly looks at each other.
+The marketing team blankly looks at each other.

 Marketing Genius #2: “Yes!
 My wife likes decaf and it drives me crazy because I have to wait for her to have her coffee so she can get the kids out the door – those extra moments in the morning kill me, but stopping for coffee on my way to work takes even more time, and getting up any earlier is out of the question, so don’t even suggest it #3!”